cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+14:

+* Poplar1: Require trailing bits of each prefix of the aggregation parameter to be cleared.

 13:

 * (V)DAF: Replace the one-shot aggregation API with a streaming API.
 Each